JohnTerragnoli/ECE281_CE5/README.md

 #Simulation Snapshot

-The waveform file given in the lab did no run correctly.
+The waveform file given in the lab did no run correctly, unless the name of the testbench was changed to a specific string.
 So in order to get the simulation to show the desired waveforms, the waveforms had to be selected in the "Instance and Process" section of the simulator.
 They were added manually.
 This simulation can be seen below:

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/Task_2_Simulation.PNG "Task 2 simulation")

 After the correct waveforms were added, a waveform file was created and saved, so that it could be refereced for later work.
 This is the [New_Waveform](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/actual_waveform.wcfg) file.

+To assure that the program was implemented correctly, the signal ALUout was analyzed.
+For the first clock cycle, the value 44 appeared as the ALUout.
+For the next clock cycle the signal was -37.
+For the next clock cycle, the ALUout was the sum of those numbers.
+For the next clock cycle after that, the memwrite signal changed to 7, meaning that the signal with a value of 7 is being written into memory.
+All of these steps represent the tasks that the program was supposed to accomplish.

 #Task 3: